Allen Americans

 The Allen Americans are a professional ice hockey team headquartered at the Credit Union of Texas Event Center in Allen, Texas, which currently plays in the ECHL.
 The team was founded in 2009 in the Central Hockey League (CHL) where they played for five seasons, winning the Ray Miron President's Cup twice.
 The CHL folded in 2014 and the ECHL accepted the remaining CHL teams as members for the 2014–15 season.
 In their first two seasons in the ECHL, Allen advanced to the Kelly Cup finals, winning the championship in both years.
-The team is led by President Jonny Mydra and head coach/general manager Chad Costello.
-Currently, the Americans are affiliated with the National Hockey League's Ottawa Senators and the American Hockey League's Belleville Senators.
+The Americans are affiliated with the National Hockey League's Ottawa Senators and the American Hockey League's Belleville Senators.

 History

 Expansion and the CHL years

-On April 15, 2009, the Central Hockey League announced an expansion team for Allen, to begin play in the 2009–10 season.
-The new team was owned by Top Shelf, LLC, a group consisting of EXCO Resources chairman Douglas H. Miller and former NHL defenseman Steve Duchesne.
+On April 15, 2009, the Central Hockey League (CHL) announced an expansion team for Allen, to begin play in the 2009–10 season.
+The new team was owned by Top Shelf, LLC, a group consisting of EXCO Resources chairman Douglas H. Miller and former National Hockey League (NHL) defenseman Steve Duchesne.
 That same day, the team announced an affiliation with the NHL's Dallas Stars.
-Through this affiliation, they also affiliated with the Austin-based AHL Texas Stars.
+Through this affiliation, they also affiliated with the Austin-based American Hockey League (AHL)'s Texas Stars.

 On April 27, 2009, the ownership group unveiled the team's name, logo, and colors.
 On May 12, 2009, the Americans announced Dwight Mullins as their inaugural head coach, along with Bill MacDonald as assistant coach and head of hockey operations.
 As construction on the Allen Event Center would not be completed in time for the beginning of the CHL season, Allen began the season with a seven-game road streak, winning five, including their first ever game against the Arizona Sundogs 1–0, on a first period Christian Gaudet power play goal.
 The first game on home ice was not until November 7, 2009, a 4–1 loss to the Corpus Christi IceRays in front of a sellout crowd of 5,808 people.
 Allen advanced to the playoffs as the number two seed in the Southern Conference in their first season, defeating both the Laredo Bucks and number one seed Odessa Jackalopes in seven games.
 In the Ray Miron President's Cup finals, they took a 2–1 series lead over the Rapid City Rush, but lost three straight games, losing the series 4–2.

 Allen also qualified for the playoffs in the following two seasons, winning the Bud Poile Governors’ Cup regular season title in only their second season in the league.
 They lost in the conference finals to eventual champions, the Bossier-Shreveport Mudbugs, in 2011, and had a disappointing first round exit to bitter rivals the Texas Brahmas in 2012.